Command Sergeant Major William F. Thetford

 |

-Retired Command Sergeant Major William F. Thetford served as the 14th Command Senior Enlisted Leader, U.S. Central Command, MacDill AFB, FL.
+Command Sergeant Major William F. Thetford became the eighth Command Senior Enlisted Leader, U.S. Special Operations Command (USSOCOM), MacDill AFB, Tampa, Florida on October 15, 2014.
+USSOCOM is one of nine combatant commands within the Department of Defense unified command structure.

+A native of Poughkeepsie, New York, CSM Thetford enlisted in the U.S. Army in July of 1981 as an Infantryman.

-Upon completion of his initial training in 1981 for Infantry and Airborne at Ft.
-Benning, CSM Thetford was assigned to Company B, 2d Battalion 75th Ranger Regiment, Fort Lewis, Washington, where he served as a Rifleman, Fire Team Leader and Squad Leader.
-In 1986, CSM Thetford served with the 5th Ranger Training Battalion as a Mountaineering Instructor and Platoon Small Group Leader.
+Upon completion of his initial training as an Infantryman, CSM Thetford was assigned to Company B, 2d Battalion 75th Ranger Regiment, Fort Lewis, Washington, where he served as a Rifleman, Fire Team Leader and Squad Leader.
+In 1986, CSM Thetford served with the Mountain Ranger Camp as a Mountaineering Instructor and Platoon Small Group Leader.

-CSM Thetford assessed for an Army Special Operations Unit in 1990.
+CSM Thetford assessed for a Special Mission Unit in 1990.
 He served as a Team Member, Team Sergeant, Troop Sergeant Major, Operations Sergeant Major, Operator Training Course Sergeant Major, Squadron Command Sergeant Major and Unit Command Sergeant Major.
 In September 2011, he became the Command Sergeant Major of the Joint Special Operations Command.
-He served in this position until October 2014 at which time he became the Command Senior Enlisted Leader of U.S. Special Operations Command, MacDill AFB, FL. until July 2016.
+He served in this position until October 2014.

 CSM Thetford has deployed multiple times throughout his career, supporting Operation Urgent Fury-Grenada, UNOSOM II-Task Force Ranger, Operations IRAQI FREEDOM, NEW DAWN and Operation ENDURING FREEDOM.
 He has also participated in peacekeeping operations in Bosnia.

-CSM Thetford has completed the following significant military courses: Special Forces Qualification Course, Ranger Course, Jumpmaster Course, Pathfinder Course, Military Freefall Jumpmaster Course, Special Forces Combat Diver Supervisor Course, United States Army Sergeants Major Academy, Keystone Course, and the Combined/Joint Force Special Operations Component Commanders Course.
+CSM Thetford has completed the following significant military courses: Special Forces Qualification Course, Ranger Course, Jumpmaster Course, Pathfinder Course, Military Freefall Jumpmaster Course, Special Forces Combat Diver Supervisor Course, United States Army Sergeants Major Academy, Senior Leaders Force Management Course, Keystone Course, and the Combined/Joint Force Special Operations Component Commanders Course.

 CSM Thetford’s significant awards and decorations include the following: Silver Star, Defense Superior Service Medal, Legion of Merit, Bronze Star Medal with V-Device and 5 Oak Leaf Clusters, Defense Meritorious Service Medal, Meritorious Service Medal, Joint Service Commendation Medal, Special Forces Tab, Ranger Tab, Combat Infantry Badge Second Award, Military Freefall Master Parachutist Badge, Special Forces Combat Diver’s Supervisor Badge, Pathfinder Badge, and Australian Parachutist Badge.